-Coach encourages each member of the Board of Directors to attend each Annual Meeting of the Company's stockholders, but has not adopted a formal policy with respect to such attendance.
-All of Coach's then-sitting Directors attended the Annual Meeting of Stockholders held in 2016, except for Annabelle Long.
+Tapestry encourages each member of the Board of Directors to attend each Annual Meeting of the Company's stockholders, but has not adopted a formal policy with respect to such attendance.
+All of the Company's then-sitting Directors attended the Annual Meeting of Stockholders held in 2017.

-The Board of Directors and each committee of the Board of Directors conduct an annual self-evaluation, which considers a number of elements, such as an evaluation by each Director of the performance of Coach's Chief Executive Officer, each committee and the Board as a whole, and periodically includes an evaluation by each Director of the other directors.
+The Board of Directors and each committee of the Board of Directors conduct an annual self-evaluation, which considers a number of elements, such as an evaluation by each Director of the performance of Tapestry's Chief Executive Officer, each committee and the Board as a whole, and periodically includes an evaluation by each Director of the other directors.
 The results of these evaluations are discussed with the Board and committee members once completed.